-The dynamics of extended bodies endowed with multipolar structure up to the mass quadrupole moment is investigated in the Schwarzschild background according to Dixons model, extending previous works.
+The dynamics of extended bodies endowed with multipolar structure up to the mass quadrupole moment is investigated in the Schwarzschild background according to Dixon's model, extending previous works.
 The whole set of evolution equations is numerically integrated under the simplifying assumptions of constant frame components of the quadrupole tensor and that the motion of the center of mass be confined on the equatorial plane, the spin vector being orthogonal to it.
 The equations of motion are also solved analytically in the limit of small values of the characteristic length scales associated with the spin and quadrupole with respect to the background curvature characteristic length.
 The results are qualitatively and quantitatively different from previous analyses involving only spin structures.
 In particular, the presence of the quadrupole turns out to be responsible for the onset of a nonzero spin angular momentum, even if initially absent.

-23. Bini D., Geralico A., Gregoris D., Succi S.,

-Friction forces in cosmological models EPJC, vol. 73, 2334, 2013.
-Abstract
+5. Bini D., Geralico A., Gregoris D., Succi S., Friction forces in cosmological models EPJC, vol. 73, 2334, 2013.

 We investigate the dynamics of test particles undergoing friction forces in a Friedmann-Robertson-Walker (FRW) spacetime.
-The interaction with the background fluid is modeled by introducing a Poynting-Robertsonlike friction force in the equations of motion, leading to measurable (at least in principle) deviations of the particle trajectories from geodesic motion.
+The interaction with the background fluid is modeled by introducing a Poynting-Robertson-like friction force in the equations of motion, leading to measurable (at least in principle) deviations of the particle trajectories from geodesic motion.
 The effect on the peculiar velocities of the particles is investigated for various equations of state of the background fluid and different standard cosmological models.
 The friction force is found to have major effects on particle motion in closed FRW universes, where it turns the time-asymptotic value (approaching the recollapse) of the peculiar particle velocity from ultra-relativistic (close to light speed) to a co-moving one, i.e., zero peculiar speed.
 On the other hand, for open or flat universes the effect of the friction is not so significant, because the time-asymptotic peculiar particle speed is largely non-relativistic also in the geodesic case.

-24. Bini D., Fortini P., Geralico A., Haney M., Ortolan A., Light scattering by radiation fields: the optical medium analogy EPL, vol 102, 20006 (2013)
+6. Bini D., Fortini P., Geralico A., Haney M., Ortolan A., Light scattering by radiation fields: the optical medium analogy EPL, vol 102, 20006 (2013) Abstract ter.

-The optical medium analogy of a radiation field generated by either an exact gravitational plane wave or an exact electromagnetic wave in the framework of general relativity is developed.
-The equivalent medium of the associated background field is inhomogeneous and anisotropic in the former case, whereas it is inhomogeneous but isotropic in the latter.
 The features of light scattering are investigated by assuming the interaction region to be sandwiched between two flat spacetime regions, where light rays propagate along straight lines.
 Standard tools of ordinary wave optics are used to study the deflection of photon paths due to the interaction with the radiation fields, allowing for a comparison between the optical properties of the equivalent media associated with the different background fields.

+The optical medium analogy of a radiation field generated by either an exact gravitational plane wave or an exact electromagnetic wave in the framework of general relativity is developed.
+The equivalent medium of the associated background field is inhomogeneous and anisotropic in the former case, whereas it is inhomogeneous but isotropic in the lat-

-25. Bini D., Esposito G., Kiefer C., Krämer M., Pessina F., On the Modification of the Cosmic Microwave Background Anisotropy Spectrum from Canonical Quantum Gravity Phys.
-Rev. D, vol. 87, 104008 (2013) Abstract
+7. Bini D., Esposito G., Kiefer C., Krämer M., Pessina F.,

+On the Modification of the Cosmic Microwave Background Anisotropy Spectrum from Canonical Quantum Gravity

+Phys.
+Rev. D, vol. 87, 104008 (2013)